-We recommend an amplifier with 100 watts per channel for most applications.
-Probably less would be adequate when used in home theater where a subwoofer is employed.
+We recommend an amplifier with 100 to 150 watts per channel for most applications.
+Probably less would be adequate for our smaller hybrids or when used in home theater where a subwoofer is employed.
 Our hybrid designs will perform well with either a tube or transistorized amplifier, and will reveal the sonic character of either type.
 However, it is important that the amplifier be stable operating into varying impedance loads: a stable amplifier will be able to deliver twice its rated wattage into 4 Ohms and should again double into 2 Ohms.

-Could you suggest a list of suitable electronics and cables ideal for MartinLogan speakers?
+Could you suggest a list of suitable electronics and cables that would be ideal for MartinLogan speakers?

 The area of electronics and cable choice is probably the most common type of question that we receive.
 It is also the most subjective.
 We have repeatedly found that brands that work well in one setup will drive someone else nuts in another.
 We use many brands with great success.
 Again, we have no favorites; we use electronics and cables quite interchangeably.
-We would suggest listening to a number of brands-and above all else-trust your ears.
+We would suggest listening to a number of brands-and above all else trust your ears.
 Dealers are always the best source for information when purchasing additional audio equipment.

-Is there likely to be any interaction between my speakers and the television in my A/V system?
+Is there likely to be any interaction between my speakers and the television in my Audio/Video system?